Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Polls can also be used to measure employee engagement in the workplace.
 Unlike surveys, which typically involve a larger number of questions and require more time to complete, polls are usually shorter and more focused on specific topics.
 They can be conducted in various ways, including through email, chat applications, or dedicated polling tools.

 Polls can be useful for quickly gathering feedback on specific issues or decisions affecting employees.
-For example, an organization may use a poll to ask employees about their preferred work schedule arrangement or to gather their input on potential team-building activities.
+For example, an organisation may use a poll to ask employees about their preferred work schedule arrangement or to gather their input on potential team-building activities.

 Rewards and Recognition (R&R)